LambdaLabsML/distributed-training-guide/07-2d-parallelism/README.md

 We will be treating an entire node as the execution unit:
 1. The model is sharded internal to the node
-2. Every GPU on the node receives **the same input**
+2. Every *GPU* on the node receives **the same input**

-It reduces the world size by however many GPUs are in your world, meaning the cost of allgathers/allreduces is reduced.
+It reduces the world size by however many GPUs are in your node, meaning the cost of allgathers/allreduces is reduced.
 This becomes a big factor when your cluster is large.

 It's a very effective way to scale up!

+Here are the benefits of this:
+1. The peak GPU memory is reduced - now instead of each GPU fully loading up the full weights for each layer, they now only load `1/num_gpus` of the weights.
+2. We now have `per GPU memory * num_gpus` as our amount of memory to use for each layer.
+3. Less allgather/allreduce cost

+Here are the downsides:
+1. The global batch size is reduced by the number of gpus (`tp_global_batch_size = global_batch_size / num_gpus_per_node`)
+2. BUT we can now hopefully increase the local batch size per node, since we are reducing peak GPU memory.

 Note that this can only really be applied to certain modules, but most of the modules in an LLM work with it.